-As prescribed by statutory regulations, all transfer payments were calculated in accordance with the methods and assumptions approved by the Scheme's Actuary.
-No discretionary benefits are included.
+As prescribed by statutory regulations, all transfer payments were calculated in accordance with the methods and assumptions approved by the Scheme's Actuary and does not include any discretionary benefits.
+The Scheme does not accept transfers.

 Report on actuarial liabilities